 Removing Earwigs from the Garden

-The normal advice given for eliminating earwigs from the garden is to reduce or eliminate moist, dark conditions from your garden.
-But frankly, eliminating these conditions from a healthy garden is nearly impossible.
-A compost pile and mulched beds are part of a well tended garden.
+The common advice given for eliminating earwigs from the garden is to reduce or eliminate moist, dark conditions from your garden.
+Frankly, eliminating these conditions from a healthy garden is nearly impossible though.
+A compost pile and mulched beds are part of a well-tended garden.
 Instead, try to remove any non-essential elements that may be providing these conditions so you can at least reduce the number of areas in your garden where earwigs can flourish.